dav3860/vmbix/README.md

 cd vmbix
 ant
 ```
-Ant should download required jargs and vijava libraries, compile the sources and place compiled code to VmBix folder.
+Ant should download required jargs, gson and vijava libraries, compile the sources and place compiled code to VmBix folder.

 ## Installation
 ### Copy files